sadiqj/quicklearner/README.md

     String label = learner.classify(..
 Map<String,Double> or Set<String> of features ..);

+Once built, a Learner is immutable and is thread-safe.
 The features used for training can be sets of Strings (used to indicate whether a feature is present or not.. this works well for textual classification) or a map of String-Double entries.

 The Learner instance also has another method getLabelProbabilities which returns all of the available labels and their probabilities.
 In addition, during the training phase, a cross validation is carried out on the Learner and the resulting accuracy is avaiable with the getAccuracy getter on the Learner instance.